-Self-Employed Tax Review Check List 2023-24
+Self-Employed Tax Review Check List 2024-25

-The income tax you will pay for 2023-24 will based on your profit or share of profits for the trading year ending in the 2023-24 tax year.
-However, you will have made two payments on account for 2023-24 (January)
+The income tax you will pay for 2024-25 will based on your profit or share of profits for the trading year ending in the 2024-25 tax year.
+However, you will have made two payments on account for 2024-25 (January

 - and July 2024) based on your profits for the preceding year.
-Accordingly, if your profits are increasing you will likely have underpaid tax for 2023-24 and any balance owing will be payable 31 January 2025.
+Accordingly, if your profits are increasing you will likely have underpaid tax for 2024-25 and any balance owing will be payable 31 January 2025.
 If your profits are decreasing, you can elect to make smaller payment on account.
-Either way, having your estimated trading figures available, to forecast your tax payments, means you have ample time to request reductions in payments on account or save to meet any balance due January 2025. - Every self-employed person is entitled to earn £12,570 during 2023-24 without paying income tax.
-If your projected profits (or share of profits), assessable in 2023-24, are lower than this amount your personal tax allowance (or part of the allowance) may be wasted.
+Either way, having your estimated trading figures available, to forecast your tax payments, means you have ample time to request reductions in payments on account or save to meet any balance due January 2025. - Every self-employed person is entitled to earn £12,570 during 2024-25 without paying income tax.
+If your projected profits (or share of profits), assessable in 2024-25, are lower than this amount your personal tax allowance (or part of the allowance) may be wasted.
 To avoid this, you can defer claims for capital allowances, or perhaps defer refurbishment or other non-recurring costs to increase your taxable profits, and fully utilize your personal tax allowance.
 These adjustments will tend to push tax relief on deferred expenditure into future years. - If your share of profits looks as if it will breach one of the thresholds and push you into higher, marginal rates of tax (for example: loss of child benefit if income exceeds £50,000, loss of your personal allowance if your income exceeds £100,000, or a 75% reduction in the amount of pension relief you can claim if your income exceeds the relevant threshold).
-To counter these risks, you could consider bringing forward capital investments, in plant, equipment or commercial vehicles and claim additional capital allowances. - Self-employed farmers, who can experience significant variations in the level of profits achieved, should take advantage of the extended averaging rules that entitle them to average their profits over a five-year or two-year period for 2023-24.
+To counter these risks, you could consider bringing forward capital investments, in plant, equipment or commercial vehicles and claim additional capital allowances. - Self-employed farmers, who can experience significant variations in the level of profits achieved, should take advantage of the extended averaging rules that entitle them to average their profits over a five-year or two-year period for 2024-25.

-- In planning for tax payments, based on profits assessable for 2023-24, business owners should be aware that generous tax allowances are still available for qualifying capital expenditure.
+- In planning for tax payments, based on profits assessable for 2024-25, business owners should be aware that generous tax allowances are still available for qualifying capital expenditure.
 The Annual Investment Allowance allows you to claim a 100% write off for expenditure up to a £1m limit.
-This is a useful adjustment device to reduce taxable profits and save tax, whilst maintaining published profits in your profit statement. - Class 4 National Insurance is based on the level of business profits: 9% on profits between £12,570 and £50,270, and 2% on profits over £50,270.
+This is a useful adjustment device to reduce taxable profits and save tax, whilst maintaining published profits in your profit statement.
+If your business is incorporated, you can take advantage of the Full-Expensing of qualifying capital purchases.
+This means that ALL capital expenditure can be written off for tax purposes, no limits. - Class 4 National Insurance is based on the level of business profits: 8% on profits between £12,570 and £50,270, and 2% on profits over £50,270.
 Any reductions you can achieve in your taxable business income will also reduce this significant NIC charge. - Since 2016 the rules for the VAT Flat Rate Scheme changed.
 All users of this scheme should crunch the numbers to see if they qualify as a limited cost trader.
 If they do, a flat rate of 16.5% must be applied and this may preclude the advantages of registering for the scheme. - Finally, readers should take a look at our check list for individuals' subject to income tax, as all of the comments made will help self-employed persons reduce their tax liabilities.